-I hope the ideas I’ve just shared will help you get started on the journey to having amazing credit.
+I hope the ideas I’ve just shared for ways to repair your credit will help you get started on the journey to having amazing credit.
 These ideas are just a starting point.
 If you still have questions, I recommend speaking with a licensed professional for more information.

 So… let’s hear it!